13479776/statTarget/README.md

   > biocLite("statTarget")

-  > library(statTarget) ## `Load statTarget. `
+  > library(statTarget)

-  > statTargetGUI()  ## `Execute statTarget GUI`
+  > statTargetGUI()

     *GTK+

     For Win PC, If GTK+ is not available, a notice will be shown. please press 'OK'.

     For mac PC,  X11 support should be installed.
 XQuartz could be installed.
 Download it from https://www.xquartz.org